decretist/Dissertation/Chapter3/chapter3.md

 learning." "the book, and not the teaching of pupils, was the offering Gratian's monastic life brought to the Church".
 @southern_scholastic_1995, 286-287, 304.

+[^noonan]: @noonan_gratian_1979, 153-154.
+The recently rediscovered
+Siena necrology makes Robert's identification more plausible than it would have appeared to Noonan, though by no means certain.

 [^30]: Pennington reads a great deal into the order (why wasn't Gratian referred to first?) and the honorifics (why wasn't Gratian